dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/contribute/faq.md

   gatsby-plugin-mdx tried to access mkdirp, but it isn't declared in its dependencies; this makes the require call ambiguous and unsound.
   ```

+### MDX v2

+- When upgrading the deps to MDX v2, we get `JavaScript heap out of memory`.
+Some more notes about this in `gatsby-node.js`.
+- In addition we get SCSS `mini-css-extract-plugin` conflicting order.

 ## How can I make faster builds?

 This is only meant for "setup testing" purposes!
 In order to make faster local builds, you can: